What is Diaper Rash?

 • It may or may not involve skin folds

-What treatment is advised in diaper rash?
+What treatment is advised for diaper rash?

 The best way to treat diaper rash is to keep the baby’s skin as clean and dry as possible.
 If diaper rash still persists during home treatment, the doctor may prescribe an anti-fungal cream or a mild hydrocortisone cream.